City Wall – “La Muralla”

 The City Wall of San Juan, also known as “La Muralla”, is a defensive wall system that surrounds the western end of the Islet of San Juan, site of the historic Old San Juan district in San Juan, Puerto Rico.
 This defensive wall system was built between the 16th and 20th centuries to protect the city and the Bay of San Juan, a highly strategic point in the Caribbean.

-The wall is made of limestone and brick, and is up to 20 feet high in some places.
-It has a total length of about 2.5 miles, and includes five gates: the Puerta de San Juan, the Puerta de San José, the Puerta de Tierra, the Puerta de San Antonio, and the Puerta de San Francisco.
+The wall is approximately 4 kilometers long and is composed of rock, rubble, and mortar.
+It has a height of up to 12 meters and is topped with bastions and watchtowers.
+Along the wall are five gates that allowed access to the city: the Puerta de San Juan, the Puerta de San José, the Puerta de Santa Rosa, the Puerta de San Justo, and the Puerta de Santiago.

 Today, the wall is a popular tourist destination.
-It offers stunning views of the city and the bay, and is a great place to walk or bike.
+It offers stunning views of the city and the bay, and is a great place for walking or biking.

 Here are some interesting facts about the City Wall of San Juan: